 If you want to find a list of books you can’t put down, then look no further.
 I read this book cover-to-cover on a 3-hour flight and absolutely loved it.
 Historical fiction can be so much fun to read when you feel immersed in the time period.
 In her stunning first novel, Sara Nović tells the story of Ana Jurić, a ten-year-old girl whose life is upended by the start of the Yugoslavian civil war.
 The glimpses of modern war from a child’s perspective were fascinating.
 Yet, Nović doesn’t just cover the tragedies of Ana’s childhood.
 She jumps ahead 10 years as Ana returns to Yugoslavia to confront the ghosts of her childhood.
 With beautiful observations and a riveting storyline, you’ll be glad you read this book.

 Kristin Hannah’s novel is one that would make pretty much anyone fall in love with historical fiction.
 Also, I think World War II novels tend to naturally be the type of books you can’t put down.
 Set in a small village in occupied France, the story centers around two sisters.
-Forced to house a German officer in her home, the older sister Vianne Mauriac must decide, in order to protect her daughter, where exactly she should draw the line of being complicit with German demands.
-On the other hand, her younger sister Isabelle Rossignol feels committed to do anything she can to resist the German occupation.
+Forced to house a German officer in her home, the older sister Vianne Mauriac must decide, to protect her daughter, where exactly she should draw the line of being complicit with German demands.
+On the other hand, her younger sister Isabelle Rossignol feels committed to doing anything she can to resist the German occupation.
 Just so you know, her latest novel, The Great Alone, is also amazing!

-I can’t recommend this book enough.
-Actually, I even listed it as one of the top 10 World War 2 books out there.
+I can’t recommend this book enough; I even listed it as one of the top 10 World War 2 books out there.
 You’ll find yourself immersed in a world of intrigue with the story British spy, Agent “Verity.”
 Captured when her plane crashes in occupied France, Verity is interrogated by the Gestapo in an attempt to learn of her mission.
 As she confesses under torture, you’ll find yourself on the edge of your seat wondering what secrets she is willing to exchange for her life.
 How far is she willing to go for her mission?
 A brilliant and emotional read that you won’t want to miss.
-Just be prepared to lose some sleep because this is definitely a prime example of books you can’t put down once you begin.
+Just be prepared to lose some sleep because this is a prime example of books you can’t put down once you begin.

 Gripping Novels in Young Adult Fiction

 When books that make you cry are the same books you can’t put down, you know you are in trouble.
 Originally, I saw this movie at a drive-in theater, and I immediately knew I had to read the book.
-In an moment, Mia’s world is turned upside down when her entire family is involved in a car accident.
-Mia’s emotions of watching her world change in an instance hit me particularly hard.
+In a moment, Mia’s world is turned upside down when her entire family is involved in a car accident.
+Mia’s emotions of watching her world change in an instant hit me particularly hard.
 As Mia decides whether life is worth living if her family might not be there with her, it made me wonder what I would do without my family.
 Of course, being a mother, just the thought of living without my family always brings me to tears.
 A great and emotional read.

 The seven books in the Harry Potter Series are the ultimate books you can’t put down.
 J. K. Rowling’s masterpiece about the boy wizard Harry brings the ultimate theme of literature – the battle of good versus evil – to life with vivid imagery and fantastic imagination.
 You get so caught up in Rowling’s fantasy world that the books are hard to put down.
 The series basically defines the millennial generation and will be around for generations to come.